 - Medicare won't pay for any medical expenses related to the injury until after you have used all of your set-aside money appropriately.

 - If you aren't sure what type of services Medicare covers, call Medicare before you use any of the money that was placed in your WCMSA.

 - Keep records of your workers' compensation-related medical and prescription drug expenses.
 These records show what items and services you got and how much money you spent on your work-related injury, illness or disease.
 You need these records to prove you used your WCMSA money to pay your workers' compensation-related medical and/or prescription drug expenses.

-- After you use all of your WCMSA money appropriately, Medicare can start paying for Medicare-covered services related to your work-related injury, illness, or disease.
+- After you use all of your WCMSA money appropriately, Medicare can start paying for Medicare-covered and otherwise reimbursable items and services related to your workers' compensation claim.